timacdonald/pulse-validation-errors/README.md

 </x-pulse>
 ```

 Finally, get to improving your user experience.
-At LaraconEU I gave a [talk on how much our validation sucks](https://www.youtube.com/watch?v=NcucthcnGY0).
+At LaraconUS I gave a [talk on how much our validation sucks](https://youtu.be/MMc2TzBY6l4?si=UEu8dLuRK4XT30yK).
 If you are here, you likely also care about how your users experience validation errors on your app, so I'd love you to give it a watch.

 ## Features